-The identification and management of potential and actual conflicts of interest is integral to NCC achieving its governance objectives, therefore the NCC Pension Fund Panel approved a Conflicts of Interest Policy on 22 May 2015, which will be formally reviewed and updated at least every three years.
+The identification and management of potential and actual conflicts of interest is integral to NCC achieving its governance objectives, therefore the NCC Pension Fund Panel updated its Conflicts of Interest Policy on 5 October 2018.
+The Conflicts Policy will be formally reviewed and updated at least every three years.